Ronakgadara/C-Programs/README.md

 # C-programs
-This repository contains c language files those can exectues in terminal.
+This repository contains C language files those can exectues in terminal.
 These files console base programs.